greole/ginkgo-wiki/Tutorial-2:-Implement:-Matrices.md

 To specify which kernel implementation should be used, Ginkgo uses so-called `executors` that are passed to every function and routine call.
-In this step of the tutorial we will use only the (exec) implementations, which are handled by the `gko::ReferenceExecutor`.
+In this step of the tutorial we will use only the reference implementations, which are handled by the `gko::ReferenceExecutor`.
-In order to create an executor, we need to include the ginkgo header file and create the executor:
+In order to create an executor in general and the reference executor in particular, we need to include the ginkgo header file and create the executor:

 ```c++
 #include <ginkgo/ginkgo.hpp>